isaacg1/isaacg1.github.io/_posts/2020-07-25-ulam-numbers.md

 Outside that middle third there are almost no Ulam numbers: there are only 6495 outliers among the first trillion Ulam numbers.
-Despite how rare these outliers are, the outliers are incredible important.
+Despite how rare these outliers are, the outliers are incredibly important.
 The sum of two numbers in the interval `(𝜆/3, 2𝜆/3)` will always be outside that interval, so almost all Ulam numbers are the sum of one number in the interval and one outlier.